Carreau/posts/18-planning-an-early-death-for-python-2.md

 Despite having mostly Python developers, the workshop reached out and included members from many other programming communities (e.g., C, C++, Julia, R, etc.) as the workshop's explicit goal was to improve cross language operability.
 In particular, the goal was to enable python's scientific computing tools (numpy,scipy,pandas, etc.) to have a consensus backbone data-structure that would enable easier interaction with other programming languages.

-Out of the discussion arose a topic that has long plagued the python community at large: code that requires legacy Python 2.7 is holding back the development data-science toolsets and – by extension – the progress of data science as a whole.
+Out of the discussion arose a topic that has long plagued the python community at large: code that requires legacy Python 2.7 is holding back the development of data-science toolsets and – by extension – the progress of data science as a whole.
 Python 2.7 was an important part of the history of scientific computing, but now it should be left as part of that history.
 Thus, we convened a small working group to plan a early death for Legacy Python.

 ## Move over Legacy Python once and for all.